-Wildfire preparedness plans for BNL are periodically reviewed and updated by BNL Emergency Services, Facilities and Operations, and the Natural Resource Manager.
-Updates are distributed to affected parties and record copies are filed at Building 599.
-The national wildland fire strategies include Annual Operations Plan, Detection and Dispatch Plan, Communications Plan, and the Pre-Attack Plan.
+Wildfire preparedness planning for BNL is annually reviewed and updated by BNL Emergency Services, Facilities and Operations, and the Prescribed Fire Program Manager.
+Updates to applicable documents are distributed to affected parties and record copies are filed at Building 599.
+The national wildland fire strategies include an Annual Operations Plan, Detection and Dispatch Plan, Communications Plan, and the Pre-Attack Plan.
 BNL has adapted the elements of the national plan to fit local conditions.
 These adaptations are explained below.
-Although it is not exactly a "fire preparedness" plan, Prescribed Burn Plans (maintained by the Natural Resource Manager), are reviewed yearly and are part of the overall fire management strategy.
+Although it is not exactly a "fire preparedness" plan, Prescribed Burn Plans (maintained by the Prescribed Fire Program Manager), are reviewed yearly and are part of the overall fire management strategy.